 So Energy does also offer an Economy 7 variant of this tariff with lower night rates primarily for homes with storage heaters and no gas supply.
 This type of tariff is only beneficial if you use at least 40% of your electricity overnight.
 If your home does not fall under that category, or if you have a gas supply as well, don’t even consider Economy 7 - you will end up paying more than with a regular tariff.

-We saw in our comparison above that So Energy tariffs fall on the cheap side for any type of supplier, let alone a 100% renewable one.
+So Energy tariffs fall on the cheap side for any type of supplier, let alone a 100% renewable one.
 For those looking to lower their carbon footprint on a budget, it's ideal - in the next section, we're going to go into just where the provider's renewable energy comes from.

 So Energy provides 100% renewable electricity and conventional gas.
 This is very much in line with what the rest of the renewable energy industry does due to the much larger supply of sustainable electricity when compared to green gas

 So Energy has a unique approach to its renewable energy mix.
 Every year, it allows its customers to vote for their preferred source of green electricity.
 This means that households supplied by So Energy can pick from amongst several renewable electricity sources and the company will construct its energy mix based on the vote.
-Here are the environmentally-responsible options on offer:
+Here are the environmentally responsible options on offer:

 Did you know?Just like with other suppliers providing 100% renewable electricity, So Energy customers get the same electricity as anyone else from the National Grid.
 However, for every unit of electricity their customers use, So Energy guarantee to purchase and therefore contribute an equivalent amount back into the grid from renewably sources.

 As renewable energy generation and usage increases in the future, the percentage of renewable electricity customers receive from the grid will increase as wholesale prices for green energy fall.
-So Energy and other suppliers, such as Octopus are helping to increase the renewable portion of the UK’s electricity, which we can only commend.
+So Energy and other suppliers, such as Octopus Energy, are helping to increase the renewable portion of the UK’s electricity, which we can only commend.

 So Energy does not supply green gas currently which represents a fairly standard practice across the industry.
 This is because while renewable electricity generation has been developed relatively extensively, the same cannot be said about green gas.